• 289-GET-ZOLD (289-438-9653)

 Bayview Southeast

 Bayview Southeast is the top of the Aurora market.
-Q4 2025 median came in at $2,362,400, and the average was $2,977,133, both of which were the highest in town.
+Q1 2026 median came in at $1,720,000, and the average was $1,995,000, both of which were the highest in town — though on just three sales, well below the multi-million prints this pocket produces in busier quarters.
 This is where the largest luxury homes are, many of them 5,000-plus square feet on multi-acre properties.
 Magna International's headquarters sits in this neighbourhood, with the company's 18-hole on-site golf course adjacent.
 Much of the area surrounding the residential streets is conservation land, farmland, and protected green space.

-What's interesting in the Q4 data is the days-on-market.
-21 days is faster than most neighbourhoods in Aurora, including ones at a tenth of the average price.
-So homes here aren't sitting.
-Six detached sales; no townhouse or condo sales reported, as this is a detached-only market in the price tier the data captures.
-Sale-to-list at 97%, which, at the median of $2.36 million, works out to roughly $71,000 in negotiating room.
+What’s interesting in the Q1 data is the days-on-market.
+16 days is the fastest in Aurora, including against neighbourhoods at half the average price.
+So homes here aren’t sitting.
+Three detached sales; no townhouse or condo sales reported, as this is a detached-only market in the price tier the data captures.
+Sale-to-list at 96%, which, at the median of $1.72 million, works out to roughly $69,000 in negotiating room.
 Real money on a luxury detached, but proportionally thin compared to what some other premium pockets in York Region are giving up right now.

 Property Types Large luxury detached